rsksmart/rif-relay-contracts/Readme.md

 #### For NPM

 1. Run `npm login` to login to your account on npm registry.
-2. Run `npm publish` to generate the distributable version for NodeJS
+2. Run `npm publish` to generate the distributable version for NodeJS.

 #### For direct use